Homemade Maple Vanilla Marshmallows

 - Combine maple syrup and ½ cup cold water in a medium saucepan and bring to a boil.

-- Once desired temperature is reached, slowly and carefully pour heated mixture into the gelatin and water mixture while slowly increasing the speed of the mixer.
+- Once desired temperature is reached, slowly and carefully pour heated mixture into the gelatin and water mixture while slowly increasing the speed of the mixer to high.

 - After about 5-8 minutes your marshmallow mixture should start to resemble marshmallow fluff.
 Once this happens, turn off your mixer.

 - Quickly pour marshmallow mixture into your greased loaf pan and spread evenly.
-If it is hard to spread the marshmallows you can microwave the mixture for 20 seconds this will soften it enough to spread.
+If it is hard to spread the marshmallow mixture you can microwave the mixture for 10-20 seconds, This will soften the mixture and make it spreadable again.

 - Cover with saran wrap and refrigerate for 30-40 minutes before cutting into cubes.